-- Bake for 15 minutes, then turn the oven down to 160 C/320 F/Gas 3, and continue to bake for a further 20 to 30 minutes until the cakes are well risen, spring back to the touch and a knife inserted into the centre comes out clean.
+- Bake for 15 minutes, then turn the oven down to 160 C/320 F/Gas 3, and continue to bake for a further 20 to 30 minutes until the cakes are well risen, spring back to the touch and a knife inserted into the centre comes out more or less clean.

 - Once cooked, remove from the oven and leave to cool in the tins for about 10 minutes before removing to a wire rack to cool completely.

-- Use a piping bag or teaspoons to fill the centre of each cup cake with ganache and top with the sponge cap to close the hole.
+- Use a piping bag or teaspoon to fill the centre of each cupcake with ganache and top with the sponge cap to 'close' the hole.

 - Sprinkle the cupcakes with icing sugar.

-- Use a small blob of remaining ganache on the top of each cake to stick a large chocolate button (or alternative decoration) to hide the ‘cap’.
+- Use a small dot of remaining ganache on the top of each cake to stick a large chocolate button and triangle of fudge/toffee (or alternative decoration) to hide the ‘cap’.

 - Store in the fridge in an airtight container, but bring back to room temperature to soften the sponge again before serving.

 © 2019-2022 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist